sangria-graphql/sangria-graphql.github.io/getting-started.md

 ## GraphQL Introduction

 GraphQL is a data query language.
-It was developed by Facebook and in in July 2015 a first draft of the specification was released publicly.
+It was developed by Facebook and in July 2015 a first draft of the specification was released publicly.
 Here is an example of GraphQL client-server interaction:

 ![Client-server interaction]({{"/assets/img/graphql-api.svg" | prepend: site.baseurl}})

-As you can see, it's a typical HTTP-based client server interaction, where client makes a POST HTTP request with GraphQL query in a post body and server returns a JSON response.
+As you can see, it's a typical HTTP-based client server interaction, where the client makes a POST HTTP request with GraphQL query in a post body and the server returns a JSON response.
 Though HTTP transport and JSON data format are not part of GraphQL specification and are not prescribed by it, it's the most popular option for GraphQL server, so next sections will use these for examples.

-Conceptually, both client and server provide important information to each other:
+Conceptually, during this interaction, both client and server provide important pieces of information to each other:

 ![Data Requirements]({{"/assets/img/data-requirements.svg" | prepend: site.baseurl}})